nais/doc/docs/persistence/kafka/how-to/tiered-storage.md

 You need to own an existing topic in nais.
 Check [Create a Kafka topic](create.md) for how to create a topic.

+Your topic can not use `compact` cleanup policy.

 ## Enable tiered storage by specifying local retention on a topic

 ???+ note "Git diff showing how to enable tiered storage in a 'nai example_topic.yaml' file"